ljanss/IBpedigree/README.md

 # Installation

-To install you need the devtools package devtools.
+To install you need the devtools package.
 Then download and install:

 ``` r
 library(devtools)